garbageplanet/frontend/README.md

 frontend code for the web interface.
 This ui uses [vue.js](http://vuejs.org/).

 ## Getting started
-(assumes you have node.js setup on your machine)
+The below assumes you have node.js setup on your machine.
-First install Webpack globally from command line
+First install Webpack globally from command line:

 ```
 sudo npm -g webpack
 ```

-Change to your local repo folder, type
+Change to your local repo folder, type:

 ```
 npm install
 ```

-This will install the dependancies found inside package.json.
+This will install the dependancies found inside package.json:

 Then type